UCF/Main-Site-Theme/readme.markdown

 * In Theme Options > Search, 'Enable Google Search' should be set to 'Off'.
 * Make sure that the 'Feed URL' and 'More Information URL' Theme Options are set.
 * In Appearance > Widgets, remove any existing widgets from 'Left Sidebar' (or 'Right Sidebar', if there are any.)
+* Make sure a redirect group with at least 1 redirect rule has been set up in the Redirection plugin for the Main Site/Alert Switchover.

 ## Deployment